 - You prefer test questions to be orderly.
 (The ACT jumps around with the flow of questions.)

 Do you think you would be better off preparing for and taking the ACT?
-Sign up here for ACT Test prep this summer!
+Sign up here for ACT test prep summer workshops or contact us for 1:1 test prep year-round! *Note: we require at least 3 months prior to your test for 1:1 test prep*

 I’m Still Not Sure if I Should Take the ACT or the SAT?!